PsCustomObject/PsCustomObject.github.io/_posts/2020-08-05-Active-Directory-Get-Report-Chain.md

 [array]$allUsers = Get-AdUser -LDAPFilter $ldapFilter
 ```

 As you can see we can easily query the OID via standard LDAP filter specifying the user DN using *Get-AdUser* cmdlet which is included with the *Active Directory* module.
 The best part is yet to come, this is **blazing fast**!
-In an environment with over 15.000 objects getting the full report chain from the CEO down to the most humble IT peon, me, it took a whopping **20 secods** to run the command all of this from a VPN connection.
+In an environment with over 15.000 objects getting the full report chain from the CEO down to the most humble IT peon, me, it took a whopping **20 seconds** to run the command all of this from a VPN connection.

 This method works great, but what if you don't have or cannot install the AD module for some reason?
 Don't despair, there is a third way which we're going to explore in a second.